powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 Default naming strategy (`Default`) expects the network elements' ID to be totally compatible with UCTE-DEF norm (e.g., a network initially imported from a UCTE-DEF file), and throws an exception if any network element does not respect the norm.
 It does not do any ID modification.

-Other naming strategies can be defined, as long as they are provided as services implementing `NamingStrategy`.
-A working example is the class `CounterNamingStrategy`.

 **ucte.export.combine-phase-angle-regulation**<br>
 The `ucte.export.combine-phase-angle-regulation` property is an optional property that defines, for a two-winding